 Providing users with account information

-Provide users with the account information they need to access virtual desktops and applications.
-You can provide this information by:
+You can provide users with the account information that they need to access virtual desktops and application using the following:

 - Configuring email-based account discovery